 2 Spicule Neuron Connectivity

 Major synaptic targets of the spicule neurons include each other, hook and PCS neurons, the protractor muscles and the gonad (The Male Wiring Project).
 These connections emphasize that spicule behavior must be coordinated with the preceding step of vulval location and the subsequent step of sperm transfer (reviewed in WormBook: Male Mating Behavior - Barr and Garcia, 2006).
-During mating the hook and PCS detect the general location of the vulva and trigger spicule prodding behavior by inducing periodic contraction of the spicule proctractor muscles (MaleSpicMOVIE 1).
+During mating the hook and PCS detect the general location of the vulva and trigger spicule prodding behavior by inducing periodic contraction of the spicule protractor muscles (MaleSpicMOVIE 1).
 This stimulation appears to be indirect as neither hook nor PCS neurons synapse onto the muscles.
-SPCL/R, having both proprioceptive and motor connections with the proctractor muscles, register when the vulval slit is breached and induce tonic muscle contraction and full spicule insertion (MaleSpicFIG 6B; MaleSpicFIG 7B; Garcia et al, 2001).
+SPCL/R, having both proprioceptive and motor connections with the protractor muscles, register when the vulval slit is breached and induce tonic muscle contraction and full spicule insertion (MaleSpicFIG 6B; MaleSpicFIG 7B; Garcia et al, 2001).
 Sensory neurons SPVL/R are required to inhibit premature ejaculation (Liu and Sternberg, 1995) but surprisingly do not have direct connections to the gonad.
 These neurons may therefore exert their effect through their connections with SPCL/R and the PCS neurons which innervate vas deferens and cloacal cells in the gonad-cloacal junctional region (MaleSpicFIG 7C).
 SPDL/R connectivity are not known however they are the major targets of SPVL/R.

 MaleSpicMOVIE 1: Spicule muscle contraction.
 Periodic vs Prolonged Spicule Muscle Contraction (Image source: L. Rene Garcia.)
 Click on image to play movie.